yangsu/pull-request-tutorial/Readme.md

 ![Merging Instructions](https://f.cloud.github.com/assets/676185/316954/b34855f6-984f-11e2-9713-6c8288617a78.png)

-However, there's an alternative that's better in my opinion, particularly for long standing branches.
+However, there's an alternative that may be better for long standing branches.

 #### Squash, Rebase, and Cherry Pick